enso-org/hiring/people/senior-compiler-engineer.md

-## Data Scientist
+## Senior Compiler Engineer
-[Luna](https://luna-lang.org) is looking for a data scientist to help develop data science libraries and pipelines for clients using Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong analytical and technical skills, and have a passion for data, this could be the role for you.
+[Luna](https://luna-lang.org) is looking for a senior compiler engineer to help build the next generation compiler and runtime for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you have strong technical skills and a passion for all things compiler, then this role could be the one for you.

-As a Data Scientist at Luna, you'll be instrumental in the design and development of custom solutions and pipelines to help our customers and clients get the results that they need when working with Luna.
-You'll be able to collaborate with a team of world-class engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, amongst others) to make your mark on this project's future.
+As a compiler engineer you'll work as part of the compiler team to design and implement the new Luna compiler and runtime, work that is at the very core of the next phase of Luna's development.
+You'll have the opportunity to collaborate with a world-class team of engineers, community managers, and business developers (with experience at Bloomberg, GitHub, and PayPal, to name a few), and make your indelible mark on the future of Luna.

-**What You'll Do**
-As a data scientist at Luna, you'll be in charge of developing both libraries and pipelines for customers and the wider community.
+#### What You'll Do
+As a senior compiler developer, you'll be working on the design and development of the new Luna compiler and runtime, to help support the Language's evolution.
 This will involve:

-- Working closely with key stakeholders and customers to develop and tailor customised data-analysis toolkits and pipelines to fit their needs.
-- Using your experience to inform design choices regarding Luna, especially around its support for data-analysis and machine-learning workflows.
-- Working closely with internal teams to ensure that the product evolves to make such uses as simple and easy as possible.
+- Working on the design and implementation of the new portions of the compiler.
+- Both practical and theoretical work on improving Luna's type-system.
-- Contribute to the growth and success of a vibrant open-source project and its greater ecosystem.
+- Practical work improving both the performance of the compiler, and its capabilities.
+- Work on pass-based optimisations to improve the performance of Luna itself.
+- Work on developing the new Luna runtime, including the JIT compiler, base on the infrastructure provided by GHC (the Glasgow Haskell Compiler).
+- Designing and developing mechanisms for foreign language interoperability, to allow users to seamlessly integrate Luna with other languages in their stack.

-**The Skills We're Looking For**
+#### The Skills We're Looking For
-We have a particular set of skills that we're looking for in this role:
+We have a few particular skills that we're looking for in this role:

-- Practical experience with at least one functional programming language, preferably Haskell.
-Please note that this does not count languages (such as Python), that enable limited forms of functional programming.
-- Practical experience working with data-science pipelines for performing automated analysis, predictive analytics, or machine learning.
+- Practical and rich experience writing code in Haskell, including use of many GHC Language Extensions commonly used to enable type-level programming, such as `-XTypeFamilies`, `-XTypeApplications`, and `-XPolyKinds` (3+ years).
+- Experience reasoning about and debugging performance issues in Haskell code.
-- Practical experience with existing data-science toolkits such as Keras and Tensorflow.
+- Practical experience building large and complex software systems.
-- An interest in building new data-science tools and pipelines.
+- Experience in building compilers or the design of type-systems.
-- An interest in working with clients and users to create solutions that fit their needs and enhance their work.

-It would be a big bonus if you also had:
+It would be a big bonus if you had:

-- Experience building customised data-science pipelines, tailored to particular tasks.
-- Experience in the deployment of data-science solutions.
+- Familiarity with the GHC Core language, and the GHC pipeline.
+- Experience with dependent type systems, row types, type-checking algorithms, and type-inference.
+- Familiarity with LLVM and its architecture.

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science